haskelladdict/simgi/doc/simgi.rst

     end

-  **NOTE**: Please do not use any of the predefined mathematical functions or internal variables (currently only ``TIME``) as molecule names since this will lead to undefined behaviour.
+  **NOTE**: Please do not use any of the predefined mathematical functions or defined variables (including ``TIME``) as molecule names since this will lead to undefined behavior.